BRANDING & ART DIRECTION

 Project Footprint

 Hawaiian Electric (HECO) has been around since 1891 and provides power to most of Hawai‘i.
 Being a legacy company and household name comes with obvious benefits, but the flip side is that it can be difficult to speak so that people will truly hear the message.
-So, when Hawai‘i became the first state to pass into law a target date to acheive 100% net-zero greenhouse gas emissions, HECO asked for some help to get residents to take action.
+So, when Hawai‘i became the first state to pass into law a target date to acheive 100% net-zero greenhouse gas emissions, HECO asked for some help to encourage residents to take action.

 OBJECTIVES